Assoc. Prof. Dr. Bach Ngoc Thang

 - Small and Medium Enterprises

-- Bach, T., Harvie, C., Le, T. (2021).
-How do credit constraints affect small and medium enterprises’ strategic employment decisions and employees’ labor outcomes: Evidence from Vietnam, The Economics of Transition (forthcoming).
+- Bach Ngoc Thang, Charles Harvie, & Le Quang Thanh.
+(2021).
+How do credit constraints affect small and medium enterprises’ strategic employment decisions and employees’ labor outcomes: Evidence from Vietnam, Economics of Transition and Institutional Change, 29(2), 319-341.

-- Bach, T., Le, T., & Bui, Y. (2020).
-Informal Short-term Borrowings and Small and Medium Enterprises’ Performance in a Credit Crunch: Evidence from Vietnam.
-The Journal of Development Studies, 1-15.
+- Bach Ngoc Thang, Le Quang Thanh, & Bui Yen.
+(2020).
+Informal Short-term Borrowings and Small and Medium Enterprises’ Performance in a Credit Crunch: Evidence from Vietnam, Journal of Development Studies, 57(8), 1321-1335.

 Contact